 Cremated bone procedure follows the method of Lanting and Brindley (1998) and Lanting et al. (2001).
-As sulfur in bone interferes with the graphitisation, the CO2 gas generated by hydrolysing the sample is then sealed in quartz tubes with silver ribbon under vacuum and combusted.
+As sulfur in bone interferes with the graphitisation, the CO2 gas generated by hydrolysing the sample is heated with silver under vacuum to remove the sulfur.

 Charcoal and other plant material

 AAA (Acid-Alkali-Acid) pre-treatment is the standard treatment for charcoal, wood, peat and most plant macrofossils as in de Vries and Barendsen (1958) and Fischer and Heinemeier (2003).
-Due to the fragility of some plant macrofossils, these are treated with acid only rather than the standard AAA treatment.
+For macrofossils that have been separated from sediment using alkali treatment, an acid-only treatment is sufficient.

 Charred organic residues on potsherds

 For sufficiently robust samples, charred organic residues on potsherds will normally be treated to remove lipids to avoid reservoir offsets from utilization of marine or freshwater resources.
 The samples are treated with a 2:1 (v/v) mixture of chloroform and methanol and sonicated for 30 minutes, then filtered and the remaining solvent evaporated following the method of Boudin et al. (2010).
 The samples are then given the standard acid, alkali, acid (AAA) treatment.
 Samples that cannot withstand such treatment are normally treated using the AAA method only.